 If Mr. Maura's employment is terminated by the Company without "cause" (and not due to death or disability) or by Mr. Maura for "good reason" during the period that begins 60 days prior to the occurrence of a change in control (or, in limited cases, earlier) and ends upon the first anniversary of the change in control (a "CIC Termination"), then Mr. Maura will receive all severance benefits available to him as if he terminated his employment for "good reason," and all of his outstanding and unvested performance-based equity awards will vest in full (at the target level).

-The payment of the severance payments and vesting of equity awards described above with respect to a termination of Mr. Maura's employment are conditioned upon Mr. Maura's expectation of a release of claims in favor of the Company and its controlled affiliates and Mr. Maura's compliance with the non-competition, non-disparagement and confidentiality restrictions set forth in his employment agreement.
+The payment of the severance payments and vesting of equity awards described above with respect to a termination of Mr. Maura's employment are conditioned upon Mr. Maura's execution of a release of claims in favor of the Company and its controlled affiliates and Mr. Maura's compliance with the non-competition, non-solicitation, non-disparagement and confidentiality restrictions set forth in his employment agreement.
 The non-competition and non-solicitation provisions extend for 18 months following Mr. Maura's termination, and the confidentiality provisions extend for seven years following Mr. Maura's termination.

-Under the Maura Employment Agreement, (a) "good reason" is defined as the occurrence of any of the following events without Mr. Maura's consent: (i) any reduction in Mr. Maura's annual base salary or target MIP bonus opportunity then in effect; (ii) the required relocation of Mr. Maura's office at which he is principally employed as of April 25, 2018 to a location more than 50 miles from such office or the requirement by the Company that Mr. Maura be based at a location other than such office on an extended basis, except for required business travel; (iii) a substantial diminution or other substantive adverse change in the nature or scope of Mr. Maura's responsibilities, authorities, powers, functions or duties; (iv) a breach by the Company of any of its other material obligations under the Maura Employment Agreement; or (v) the failure of the Company to obtain the agreement of any successor to the Company to assume and agree to perform the Maura Employment Agreement; and (b) "cause" is defined, in general, as the occurrence of any of the following events: (i) the commission by Mr. Maura of any deliberate and premeditated act taken by Mr. Maura in bad faith against the interests of the Company that causes or is reasonably anticipated to cause material harm to the Company; (ii) Mr. Maura has been convicted of or pleads nolo contendere with respect to, any felony or of any lesser crime or offense having as its predicate element fraud, dishonesty or misappropriation of the property of the Company that causes or is reasonably anticipated to cause material harm to the Company; (iii) the habitual drug addiction or intoxication of Mr. Maura which negatively impacts his job performance or Mr. Maura's failure of a company-required drug test; (iv) the willful failure or refusal to follow the direction of our Board, which is not cured after 30 calendar days notice; or (v) Mr. Maura materially breaches any of the terms of the Maura Employment Agreement or any other agreement between himself and the Company and the breach i
+Under the Maura Employment Agreement, (a) "good reason" is defined as the occurrence of any of the following events without Mr. Maura's consent: (i) any reduction in Mr. Maura's annual base salary or target MIP bonus opportunity then in effect; (ii) the required relocation of Mr. Maura's office at which he is principally employed as of April 25, 2018 to a location more than 50 miles from such office or the requirement by the Company that Mr. Maura be based at a location other than such office on an extended basis, except for required business travel; (iii) a substantial diminution or other substantive adverse change in the nature or scope of Mr. Maura's responsibilities, authorities, powers, functions or duties; (iv) a breach by the Company of any of its other material obligations under the Maura Employment Agreement; or (v) the failure of the Company to obtain the agreement of any successor to the Company to assume and agree to perform the Maura Employment Agreement; and (b) "cause" is defined, in general, as the occurrence of any of the following events: (i) the commission by Mr. Maura of any deliberate and premeditated act taken by Mr. Maura in bad faith against the interests of the Company that causes or is reasonably anticipated to cause material harm to the Company; (ii) Mr. Maura has been convicted of or pleads nolo contendere with respect to, any felony or of any lesser crime or offense having as its predicate element fraud, dishonesty or misappropriation of the property of the Company that causes or is reasonably anticipated to cause material harm to the Company: (iii) the habitual drug addiction or intoxication of Mr. Maura which negatively impacts his job performance or Mr. Maura's failure of a company-required drug test; (iv) the willful failure or refusal of Mr. Maura to perform his duties as set forth in the employment agreement or the willful failure or refusal to follow the direction of our Board, which is not cured after 30 calendar days' notice; or (v) Mr. Maura materially breaches any of the terms of the Maura Employment Agreement or any other agreement between himself and the Company and the breach is not cured within 30 calendar days after written notice from the Company.